Trauma-Informed Counseling

 Faith-Integrated Counseling

 For clients who desire it, therapy can thoughtfully integrate Christian faith into the healing process.
 We also recognize that some individuals carry spiritual wounds alongside trauma, and we approach those experiences with compassion, sensitivity, and respect.
+Read more about how we integrate faith.

 Practical Next Steps